 The drive you defragment will first be optimized and then defragmented.

-This process is quite time intensive so you should do it when you when you don’t need other programs running.
+This process is quite time intensive so you should do it when you don’t need other programs running.
 Set the defragmentation going and leave your computer to it.
 We recommend that you defragment your hard disks regularly, perhaps once a month.

 Regular defragmenting is a good idea, especially if you notice an improvement to your computer’s speed after a defragment.

-** Important Note about Defragmenting: Do not defragment your disk if it is a solid state drive (SSD).
+** Important Note about Defragmenting: Do not defragment your disk if it is a solid-state drive (SSD).
 Defragmenting an SSD disk can end up giving your computer more problems.
 Check the kind of disk you are using through the “Optimize Drives” application.

-This application is built-in, and tells you the kind of disk you have, either SSD or HDD.
+This application is built-in and tells you the kind of disk you have, either SSD or HDD.

 Your computer may be running slowly if it is full or does not have enough free storage space.
 Ideally, your system should always have at least 200-500MB of free space.
 Without this space, your computer will be unable to accommodate temporary files or newly saved documents.

 Check how much space is available on your hard drive by following these simple steps: